Saskia Feige

 Saskia Feige (born 13 August 1997) is a German racewalker.
 She competed in the women's 20 kilometres walk event at the 2019 World Athletics Championships held in Doha, Qatar.
 She finished in 11th place.
-She also competed in the women's 20 kilometres walk at the 2020 Summer Olympics held in Tokyo, Japan.
+Feige also competed in the women's 20 kilometres walk at the 2020 Summer Olympics held in Tokyo, Japan.

 Career

-In 2017, she competed in the women's 20 kilometres walk at the European Athletics U23 Championships held in Bydgoszcz, Poland.
+In 2017, Feige competed in the women's 20 kilometres walk at the European Athletics U23 Championships held in Bydgoszcz, Poland.

 The following year, she competed in the women's 20 kilometres walk at the 2018 European Athletics Championships held in Berlin, Germany.
 She finished in 16th place.

-She competed in the women's 20 kilometres walk at the 2022 World Athletics Championships held in Eugene, Oregon, United States.
+Feige competed in the women's 20 kilometres walk at the 2022 World Athletics Championships held in Eugene, Oregon, United States.

+She competed in the women's 20 kilometres walk at the 2024 Summer Olympics held in Paris, France.